antaldaniel/dataandlyrics/content/post/2020-11-20-music-discovery-population/index.md

 authors = ["Daniel Antal"]

-tags = ["open-data", "music-observatory", "music-discovery", "future-audiences", "music-export", "music-education"]
+tags = ["open-data", "Digital Music Observatory", "music-discovery", "future-audiences", "music-export", "music-education"]

 summary = "People usually discover new music in their young age as they are forming their own personal identity with their peer group.
 The size of the music discovery population has changed dramatically across Europe in the last 30 years.
 We placed the data in the Demo Music Observatory."

-projects = ["music-observatory"]
+projects = ["Digital Music Observatory"]

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.